andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 I'll be honest I didn't expect to reach feelings of dread & relief regarding the fate of my participation in this performance.
 When I decided to apply it was with a feeling of *sure why not?* I think there was just something about the audition that captivated me.
-A little magic
+Have I caught the dance bug?

 My alarm squawks the next morning and I feel bleary eyed and cranky.
 About halfway through preparing my morning coffee I realize I'm dealing with